 Where things get even trickier is when forecast numbers are driven off historical performance – to show a persuasive story as the business moves through the present into the future.

 2. The layering of new business lines on top of existing business lines.

-A key component of a good corporate finance model is a strategic ambition expressed in financial terms.
+A key component of good corporate finance models is a strategic ambition expressed in financial terms.
 That financial representation of top-level decision making could be as simple as:

 - modelling the impact of new business on operating revenue, the cost base and the tax computation; and